madisonlowe/pythonBot/README.md

 ## Action Plan

-To do, in order:

-- ~~Gitignore!~~
-- Build D&D bot.
-  - Version 1:
-    - Literally just follow a tutorial to figure out how it works.
-  - Version 2:
-    - Functionality:
-      - Timezone checks:
-        - Save time zone settings from server members.
-        - View overlapping free times in each timezone.
+Previous action plan:

-      - Causing problems:
+- Follow tutorial.
-        - Fix the dice.
-        - Music functionality but it only plays ambient sounds over covers of Careless Whisper.
 - Profit.
-- Never touch Python again.

-Helpful learning side exercises:

-- Hello World and some other test code to figure out what Python's trying to achieve.
-- Clone down Andy's Python project to play around with.
+New and current action plan:

+- Follow docs.
+- Profit at a much slower but more productive rate.

+Functionality goals:

+- Make organising the D&D channel easier.
+- Timezone checks.
+- Fix the dice rolls, for fun and evil.
+- Music mixes with ambient sounds, but only for covers of Careless Whisper.

 ## Notes